Killeen, Texas: Public safety

 The city of Killeen is protected by two municipal civil service departments: the Killeen Police Department and the Killeen Fire Department.

 Killeen Police Department

-The Killeen Police Department has 342 members in its organization with 260 allotted sworn personnel strength.
+The Killeen Police Department has 355 members in its organization with 265 allotted sworn personnel strength.
 It is responsible for all police functions in Killeen, Texas, covering about 55.235 square miles.

-Police Chief Charles "Chuck" Kimble leads the department; his first day was Sept.
-1, 2017.
-Among his top accomplishments since assuming command is a reduction in crime, The Killeen Herald reported.
-Challenges for the department include being short-staffed with a near-doubling in calls for service over 15 years, according to a Department of Justice report.
+Police Chief Pedro "Pete" Lopez leads the department.
+Lopez was sworn in on June 5, 2023.

 Killeen Fire Department

 The Killeen Fire Department is separated into four separate divisions; Operations, Fire Prevention, Support, and Emergency Management.
 Currently, the department operates by three 24-hour shifts and provides emergency services from 8 staffed fire stations strategically placed throughout the city.
 Over two hundred personnel staff 6 Engine Companies, 2 Ladder Companies, 2 Rescue Companies, and 8 Ambulances as well as Technical Rescue and specialty to include Water Rescue, High-Angle Rescue, Wildland Team and Hazardous Materials Team.
 In addition to the line companies, each shift is staffed with two Battalion Chiefs and two EMS Captains who are supported by three Deputy Chiefs, an Assistant Chief, and Fire Chief.

 In 2009, KFD built Station 8 and relocated Fire Station #1 to a new facility on Westcliff Road to provide improved responses in the southeast and northeast areas of the city respectively.
 With continued growth and expansion, Fire Station #9 was completed in 2017 and provides service the southwest area of town.